janikvonrotz/janikvonrotz.ch/content/post/2022-03/29-maintain-attention.md

 ### Think without judgment

 The cultivation of consciousness does not need a detailed explanation.
 A consciousness in a healthy state is able to think without judgment.
-Thoughts are flowing almost uninterrupted, obstacles are elegantly avoided and there is a sense of profound fulfillment.
+Thoughts flow almost uninterrupted, obstacles are elegantly avoided and there is a sense of profound fulfillment.
 There are many practices that help maintaining your attention.
 Anything from a stroll in the forest to an elaborate hike in the mountains will give you some peace of mind.

 > It is crucial that we own our attention, only then we can be conscious.